odhinto/dsc-phase-1-project-v3/README.md

 *   Severity and frequency of accidents
 *   Factors contributing to the accidents e.g. weather, pilot error or mechanical failures
 *   Any correlations between operational risk and aircraft characteristics

+From the data, our company can also assess which types of aviation ventures pose the least risks e.g. personal flights, commercial flights, instructional flights etc.

 # **Data Preprocessing**